Safeguarding

 Our Safeguarding Officer is Steve Weston.
 He can be contacted by emailing: steve.weston@staidanscumbria.org

-One we have received confirmation from the Charities Commission, the trustees of St. Aidan’s Cumbria will adopt the House of Bishops Safeguarding Policy for children, young people & adults, ‘PROMOTING A SAFER CHURCH’.
-For clarity, we will still use the policy to guide our work until the board of trustees have their first meeting.
+The trustees of St. Aidan’s Cumbria will adopt the House of Bishops Safeguarding Policy for children, young people & adults, ‘PROMOTING A SAFER CHURCH’.
 We also adhere to the procedures laid out in the Church of England Safeguarding Policy and Procedures.
-The trustees will annually review it's safeguarding policies, procedures and practices.
+The trustees annually review it's safeguarding policies, procedures and practices.

 If you have a safeguarding concern, please contact steve.weston@staidanscumbria.org or john.freeman@staidanscumbria.org.